neethu93/dept-assignment/README.md

 Browser compatibility
 Pixel perfection in design
 sass optimization
-Workingon windows and hence issues with sketch
+Working on windows and hence issues with sketch
+Only mobile devices are considered during responsive design (Single break point, 768px)

 ## Hours worked on this assignment